-- Blood glucose monitors, including continuous blood glucose monitoring supplies and those designed to help the visually impaired; - Insulin pens, syringes, pumps and all related necessary supplies; - Blood and urine testing strips and tablets; - Lancets and lancet puncture devices; - Podiatric footwear and devices to prevent or treat diabetes-related complications: - Medically Necessary foot care; and - Visual aids, excluding eyewear and video-assisted devices, designed to help the visually impaired with proper dosing of insulin.
+- Blood glucose monitors, including continuous blood glucose monitoring supplies and those designed to help the visually impaired; - Insulin pens, syringes, pumps and all related necessary supplies; - Disposable hypodermic needles and syringes needed for administration of insulin and glucagon; - Blood and urine testing strips and tablets; - Lancets and lancet puncture devices; - Podiatric footwear and devices to prevent or treat diabetes-related complications; - Medically Necessary foot care; and - Visual aids, excluding eyewear and video-assisted devices, designed to help the visually impaired with proper dosing of insulin.

 Your Plan also covers the replacement of a covered item after the expiration of its life expectancy.
+Insulin and glucagon may be covered under the Prescription Drug Rider, if your Employer selected it as an optional Benefit.